 All these artists needed to learn their craft: how to paint, draw, design or write and compose.
 Each of them chose one or the other art depending on where he had more talent and what he was drawn towards mostly.
 Some of these artists were and are photographers.
 Those who create more than representative photography and touch art are those who create based on their vision and who start from this and not from a technique, or a subject, or their camera.
 They use all these as tools to recreate their vision and do not see them as end goals.

-These artists are able to express themselves regardless the subject they use, regardless the gear or the processing technique they use.
-They do need to be proficient in all these fields, because the realization of your vision – the act of turning it into reality – needs other skills too, but they never put their tools (subjects, gear, post-processing) above their vision, they just use them the best they can.
+These artists are able to express themselves regardless of the subject they use, regardless of the gear or the processing technique they use.
+They do need to be proficient in all these fields because the realization of your vision – the act of turning it into reality – needs other skills too, but they never put their tools (subjects, gear, post-processing) above their vision, they just use them the best they can.

 WHY TECHNICAL SKILLS ONLY WILL NOT MAKE YOU AN ARTIST